turingschool/backend-curriculum-site/module3/lessons/intro_to_professional_workflow.md

 Each feature story should have an estimate.
 As a quick refresher, here's how we understand the point scale:

-*   3 Points - A vague idea or technology we don't understand
-*   2 Points - A concept that we understand, but it's too big to start work on (needs to be subdivided)
+Points mean different things at different places.
+There is no one way to estimate stories.
+For now, let's use the following:

-*   1 Point - A story that is understood and ready for work
+*   1 Point = ~2 hours of work

-A good 1-point story represents less than a half day of work.
-Additionally, think of the points as relative.
-A 2-point story is 2 times as challenging as a 1-point story, and a 3-point story is 3 times as challenging.

 #### Decomposing Stories

-Start with this 2-point story:
+Start with this 6-point story:

 ```
 As an unauthenticated user